-Is it true that pregnant women should not eat fish even when we know fish is nutritious?
+Is it true that pregnant women should not eat fish even if it is very nutritious?
 Mustapha

 Fish is a nutritious food for everyone, including children and pregnant women.
-Unfortunately, due to human activity and natural reasons, mercury compounds may find their way in water bodies where fish may be inhabiting, leading to fish taking in mercury from the foods they eat or even direct entry into the fish through the gills used to breathe.
+Unfortunately, due to human activity and natural reasons, mercury compounds may find their way into water bodies that fish may be inhabiting, leading to fish taking in mercury from the foods they eat or even direct entry into the fish through the gills used to breathe.

-In the same vein, pregnant women should avoid eating undercooked, raw meat or eggs, hotel or town made vegetable salads or fruit juice, and raw (unpasteurised) milk, to avoid getting several infections including Toxoplasma, E. coli, listeria, and salmonella since they can affect both the mother and foetal health.
+In the same vein, pregnant women should avoid eating undercooked, raw meat or eggs, hotel or town-made vegetable salads or fruit juice, and raw (unpasteurised) milk, to avoid getting several infections including Toxoplasma, E. coli, listeria, and salmonella since they can affect both the mother and featal health.

-Also, they should avoid eating liver because of its high content of Vitamin A, which can lead to foetal abnormalities.
+Also, they should avoid eating liver because of its high content of Vitamin A, which can lead to featal abnormalities.